DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 Among users, some are more important than others.
 Users offering contracts in high demand by other users make a more significant contribution to the attractiveness of the network than others when switching to the network’s unit of account.
-If one groceries shopkeeper accepts a certain currency in payment, that is a higher contribution to the attractiveness of the currency in question than the willingness to accept of ten of my neighbors who have no specific supplies to offer.
+If one grocery shopkeeper accepts a certain currency in payment, that is a higher contribution to the attractiveness of the currency in question than acceptance of ten of my neighbors who have no specific supplies to offer.
 In other words, a network’s attractiveness consists in the kind and range of goods, services and debt contracts it allows access to, and the conditions under which a currency offers this access (i.e. evolution of